openstack/horizon/doc/source/topics/settings.rst

   this network type requires a physical network.
 * ``require_segmentation_id``: a boolean parameter which indicates this network type requires a segmentation ID.
-  If True, a valid segmentation ID range must be configureed in ``segmentation_id_range`` settings above.
+  If True, a valid segmentation ID range must be configured in ``segmentation_id_range`` settings above.

 Example::